Long-Term Disability Insurance

 Members Can Insure Income Up To $12,000 Per Month

-ABA members residing in the U.S (excluding NH, NV, OH, VT) and Puerto Rico, under age 65 and actively at work full-time, you are eligible to apply for coverage.
-Depending on your income and the level of insurance protection you feel you need, you may insure yourself from $100 to $12,000 a month in disability income benefits, depending on current income.
+ABA members residing in the U.S (excluding NH, NV, OH, VT) and Puerto Rico, under age 65, who are actively working full-time can apply for up to $12,000 a month in disability income benefits, depending on current income.
 Benefits are available in $100 increments, with a 60, 90, 180 or 365-day waiting period.
 Total disability benefits (including any other disability plan you may have) may not exceed the lesser of $20,000 or 66 2/3% of your basic monthly pay for benefit amounts through $7,500 (60% for monthly benefits over $7,500).

-Your spouse under age 65 who is actively working full-time may apply for monthly disability income benefits in increments of $100, up to $5,000 a month.
-The 66 2/3% and 60% limitations stated above also apply to your spouse.
-Spouse’s coverage is limited to 9 times the Member’s monthly benefit.
+Your spouse/domestic partner (DP) under age 65 who is actively working full-time may apply for monthly disability income benefits in increments of $100, up to $5,000 a month.
+The 66 2/3% and 60% limitations stated above also apply to your spouse/DP.
+Spouse/DP’s coverage is limited to 9 times the member’s monthly benefit.
 Members must be insured to insure their spouse/DPs.
 If both you and your spouse/DP are ABA members you may both apply for separate member coverage, but if you apply separately you may not also insure each other as a spouse/DP on your coverage.

 Definition of Disability

-Benefits are paid directly to you for disabilities due to a covered illness or injury.
-Benefits begin on the day after the chosen waiting period of 60, 90, 180, or 365 days for Members and 90, 180, or 365 days for spouses.
-Full benefits are payable for up to five years if you are completely unable to perform the material duties of your regular job (including your particular specialty of law, if applicable) and are under the regular care of a physician.
-Speciality of law provision is not applicable to spouse coverage.
-After that, benefits will continue if you are unable to perform the material duties of ANY gainful job for which you are reasonably fit by education, training or experience.
+Benefits are paid directly to you for disabilities due to a covered sickness or injury.
+Benefits begin on the day after the chosen waiting period of 60, 90, 180, or 365 days for members and 90, 180, or 365 days for spouse/DPs.
+Full benefits are payable up to age 65 if you are completely unable to perform the material duties of your regular occupation (including your particular specialty of law, if applicable) and are under the regular care of a physician.
+Speciality of law provision is not applicable to spouse/DP coverage.
 Benefits will be paid up to age 65 for total disabilities beginning prior to age 63 (except for total disabilities due to mental disorder, which limits benefits to two years).
 If the disability begins on or after your 63rd birthday, but before your 70th, benefits are payable for up to two years if the disability continues for that period.
 If the disability begins on or after your 70th but before your 75th birthday, benefits will be payable for up to 12 months if the disability continues for that period.

 When Your Insurance Becomes Effective